Skip to main content

 Globe Aviation ServicesWichita63

-The biggest impact was at Boeing at its Wichita facility, reporting 110 affected workers.
+The most significant filing came from Boeing at its Wichita facility, reporting 110 affected workers.
 Globe Aviation Services followed with 63 workers.

 Trend & Outlook